bansallab/vaccinetracking/vacc_data/README.md

 # COVID-19 vaccination data

-This directory contains US county-level data for COVID-19 vaccination over time, by dose, and by demographic group.
+This repository contains US county-level data for COVID-19 vaccination over time, by dose, and by demographic group.

-## Authors
+## Citation:
-Shweta Bansal, Andrew Tiu, Alexes Merritt, Zack Susswein; Georgetown University
+If you use this data, please cite:

+Andrew Tiu, Zachary Susswein, Alexes Merritt, Shweta Bansal.
+Characterizing the spatiotemporal heterogeneity of the COVID-19 vaccination landscape.
+MedRxiv.

 ## Files:
 - data_county_timeseries.csv: The file has the compiled CDC& individual state vaccination data at the county level weekly from December 13 to present.
 The data is then corrected using data from individual states.
 (More info below)